M.S. in College Student Personnel

 Curriculum

-A total of 33 credits are needed for the M.S.
+A total of 30 credits* are needed for the M.S.
 CSP degree.
-Full-time students complete the program in two years; part-time students have the flexibility to finish in three to five years.
+Full-time students complete the program in two years; part-time students have the flexibility to finish in two to four years.
 Most courses are offered in late afternoon or early evening at URI’s Kingston campus.
+All courses are three (3) credit hours.

 • EDC 554: Contemporary College Student I